Can you be fired from medical residency?

 Know Your Appeal Rights

-There is a threshold where the residency can tell, no, you’re out of here.
+There is a threshold where the residency can tell you’re out of here.
 But most of the time, they will provide a corrective action plan, verbal coaching, and counseling.
 Something that will allow the resident to continue in the program.

 What happens if you get fired during residency?

-A resident will likely first be disciplined, placed on probation, or suspended before they are fired from the program.
+A resident will likely be disciplined, placed on probation, or suspended before being fired from the program.
 The resident will have appeal rights if terminated from the program.